axem-solutions/dem/docs/commands.md

 Uninstall the selected Development Environment.

 Sets the installed flag to False.
-DEM checks whether a tool image is required or not by any of the remaining installed local Development Environments.
-In case the tool image is not required anymore, the DEM tries to delete it.
+DEM checks whether a tool image of the DevEnv is required or not by any of the remaining installed Development Environments on the appropriate hosts.
+In case the tool image is not required anymore by any other DevEnv, the DEM tries to delete it from the host where it is installed.

 **Arguments:**